2013 Czech presidential election: Background

 In June 2012 an implementation bill for holding the election passed in the Chamber of Deputies, and in July in the Senate.
 Though constitutional amendments do not require presidential approval, and cannot be vetoed, President Václav Klaus did need to sign or veto the implementation bill; a refusal could have halted the constitutional changes.
 Klaus opposed the measure, though saying it was a "fatal mistake" as the country was not ready for such a move.
 He however signed the law on 1 August 2012.
 The law was scheduled to take effect on 1 October 2012, after which Senate President Milan Štěch was due to set a date for the election, following discussions with the Ministry of the Interior.

 The two-day first round was on 11–12 January 2013.
 However, because no one secured an absolute majority, a run-off round was held on 25–26 January 2013.
 Candidates were allowed to spend up to Kč40 million in the first round and Kč10 million in the second round.
 Each candidate had an election committee that manages campaign funding, which should be run through a special account.
 All anonymous campaigns contributions were banned.

 Candidates

-In order to be a candidate, an individual needs to gather 50,000 signatures from citizens or the support of twenty Deputies or ten Senators.
+In order to be a candidate, an individual needs to gather 50,000 signatures from citizens or the support of twenty deputies or ten senators.
 The candidates were bound to file their applications with the signatures sixty-six days before the election; following which the Interior Ministry verified a sampling of the signatures.

-The Civic Democratic Party (ODS) held primary elections in July 2012 to choose their candidate, selecting former President of the Senate Přemysl Sobotka over MEP Evžen Tošenovský.
-SPOZ, TOP 09, and Suverenita have their party leaders running for the post.
+The Civic Democratic Party (ODS) held primary elections in July 2012 to choose their candidate, selecting former president of the Senate Přemysl Sobotka over MEP Evžen Tošenovský.
+SPOZ, TOP 09, and Sovereignty have their party leaders running for the post.
 Jan Švejnar, who ran for the presidency in 2008 against Václav Klaus, declined to run in order to support Jan Fischer's candidacy.